Admiral Washing Machine Cycles [Issues & Solutions]

 Step 6.
 Support the motor assembly with your hand and pry the top retaining clip off with your flat-blade screwdriver.
 Pull the motor out of your washing machine.

-See also Electrolux Washing Machine Smells [Easy Solutions]
+See also Electrolux Washing Machine Lock [Issues & Solutions]

 Step 7.
 Use your flat-blade screwdriver to pry the three parts of the drive coupling (this will require a bit of force).